 GlaxoSmithKline Pharmaceuticals Limited

 GlaxoSmithKline Pharmaceuticals Limited (GSK) worked with its CSR Partner, Habitat for Humanity India Trust, to promote sanitation in schools.
-The project covered construction/repair of sanitation units and also focused on sensitising the children, teaching and non-teaching staff towards basic health and hygiene practices.
+The project covered the construction/repair of sanitation units and also focused on sensitising the children, teaching and non-teaching staff towards basic health and hygiene practices.

 The project, which will benefit over 10,000 students, is an integral part of GSK India’s commitment to promote preventive healthcare in communities.
 A positive change in hygiene practices, combined with facility construction, will help the children as they use the facilities and will also sensitise their families about the benefits of closed sanitation units.